CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ### content

 Provides information about the content of the tileset.
-The content bitstream can be read from the associated `bufferView.` For tilesets that have uniform content states till some level `n`, a `levelOffset` may be specified, which enables the runtime to assume that the provided `levelOffsetFill` is the content state value for all tiles in levels before the `levelOffset`.
+The content bitstream can be read from the associated `bufferView`.
+For tilesets that have uniform content states up to some level `n`, a `levelOffset` may be specified, which enables the runtime to assume that the provided `levelOffsetFill` is the content state value for all tiles in levels before the `levelOffset`.
 For all levels between the `levelOffset` and the `maximumLevel`, the content bitstream is available in the associated `bufferView`.

 **Properties**